danielbrendel/steamwidgets-web/README.md

 document with as less effort as possible.

 ## Current featured widgets
-- Steam App Widget: Renders a widget of a Steam app/game
+- Steam App Widget: Renders widgets of a Steam app/game
-- Steam Server Widget: Renders a widget of a Steam game server
+- Steam Server Widget: Renders widgets of a Steam game server
-- Steam User Widget: Renders a widget of a Steam user
+- Steam User Widget: Renders widgets of a Steam user
+- Steam Workshop Widget: Renders widgets of a Steam workshop item